Chinatown, Chicago: Post-World War II Chinatown

-To integrate Chinatown with the city to a greater extent, the Chinatown Gateway was built in 1975, encouraging visitors to learn more about the neighborhood and Chinese culture and history more broadly.
+To integrate Chinatown with the city to a greater extent, the Chinatown Gate was built in 1975, encouraging visitors to learn more about the neighborhood and Chinese culture and history more broadly.
 During the late 1980s, a group of Chinatown business leaders bought 32 acre of property north of Archer Avenue from the Santa Fe Railway and built Chinatown Square, a two-level mall consisting of restaurants, beauty salons and law offices, flanked by 21 new townhouses.
 Additional residential construction, such as the Santa Fe Gardens, a 600-unit village of townhouses, condominiums and single-family homes was developed on formerly industrial land to the north.
 Perhaps the most outstanding feature of the new addition was the creation of Ping Tom Memorial Park in 1999; located on the bank of the Chicago River, the park features a Chinese-style pavilion that many consider to be the most beautiful in the Midwest.